chironbang/PinnDrifters/README.md

 Chen, Z., Liu, Y. & Sun, H. Physics-informed learning of governing equations from scarce data. *Nat Commun* 12, 6136 (2021). [https://doi.org/10.1038/s41467-021-26434-1](https://doi.org/10.1038/s41467-021-26434-1).

-The code is heavily inspired by theirs with a some modifications.
+The code is heavily inspired by theirs with some modifications.